peteroupc/peteroupc.github.io/random.md

 The goal of this kind of generator is for each possible outcome to be equally likely.

 -  **Quality:** A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
 The implementation must be highly likely to pass known statistical randomness tests and must not show systematic failures in widely used statistical randomness test batteries.
-(Systematic failures in `TestU01`'s `BigCrush` test battery [L'Ecuyer and Simard 2007] are as defined in the [`xoroshiro+` quality page](http://xoroshiro.di.unimi.it/#quality).)
+(A "systematic" failure is defined in S. Vigna, "[An experimental exploration of Marsaglia's `xorshift` generators, scrambled](http://vigna.di.unimi.it/ftp/papers/xorshift.pdf)", as published in the `xoroshiro128+` website.
+An RNG meeting this quality requirement need not be _equidistributed_, as defined in that paper.)
 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

-    The implementation must be automatically initialized ("seeded") with a seed described as follows.
+    Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
 The seed--
     - must consist of data not known _a priori_ by the implementation, such as random bits from an unpredictable-random implementation,
     - must not be a fixed value or a user-entered value,
     - should not be trivially predictable in any of its bits, as far as practical, and
     - must be at least the same size as the PRNG's _state length_.

     The PRNG's _state length_ must be at least 64 bits, should be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.
+PRNGs based on multiple-recursive or lagged-Fibonacci generators, without more, are less preferred over alternatives.

     The implementation may reseed itself from time to time (using a newly generated seed as described earlier).
 It should do so if the PRNG's _state length_ is less than 238 bits.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.
 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 The implementation may instead use an unpredictable-random implementation as long as the method remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.
--  **Examples:** The `xorshift128+` and `Lehmer128` random number generators.
+-  **Examples:** Examples include the following:
+    - `xoroshiro128+` (state length 128 bits; nonzero seed).
+    - `xorshift128+` (state length 128 bits; nonzero seed).
+    - `Lehmer128` (state length 128 bits).
+-  **Non-Examples:**  Non-examples include the following:
--  **Non-Examples:**  Mersenne Twister [systematically fails](http://xoroshiro.di.unimi.it/#quality) one of the `BigCrush` tests.
-Any linear congruential generator with modulus 2<sup>63</sup> or less (such as `java.util.Random`) has a _state length_ of less than 64 bits.
+    - Mersenne Twister [systematically fails](http://xoroshiro.di.unimi.it/#quality) one of the `BigCrush` tests of `TestU01` [L'Ecuyer and Simard 2007].
+    - Any [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) with modulus 2<sup>63</sup> or less (such as `java.util.Random` and C++'s `minstd_rand` and `minstd_rand0` engines) has a _state length_ of less than 64 bits.

 <a id=Seedable_Random_Generators></a>
 ## Seedable Random Generators